azurecitadel/azurecitadel.github.io/labs/kubernetes/part1.md

 ## Deploying AKS
 We will begin by deploying Kubernetes using [*Azure Kubernetes Service (AKS)*](https://azure.microsoft.com/en-us/services/container-service/) (for the rest of the document we will simply refer to it as AKS)

-> Pick a location and use it for everything you create in this lab.
-We will use **westeurope**, but you can use one of the other regions listed in the [Product Region Avalaibility](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=kubernetes-service&regions=all) table.
-If using an Azure Pass or Internal Use subscription, you will be limited to westeurope and eastus
+> Pick an Azure region and use it for everything you create in this lab.
+We will use **westeurope**, but you can use one of the other regions listed in the [Product Region Availability](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=kubernetes-service&regions=all) table.
+Note.
+If you are using an Azure Pass or Internal Use subscription, you will be limited to westeurope and eastus

-Set BASH environment variables for the Azure region and resource group you plan to use in this walk through.
+Set Bash environment variables for the Azure region and resource group you plan to use in this walk through.
+You can pick anything for the resource group name (no spaces), a suggestion is *kube-lab*
 ```
 group=<resource group name>
 region=<azure region name>